 Lili Boulanger, younger sister to Nadia, was born into a distinguished musical family of late 19th century France.
 Considered by many of her contemporaries to be one of the most talented composers of her generation, at the age of 19 she became the first woman to win the Premier Grand Prix de Rome for composition.
 Tracks 4 and 8 on this album are her compositions D’un Matin de Printemps and Nocturne.

 Francesca Lebrun, born in 1756, was a contemporary of Wolfgang Amadeus Mozart.
 A leading soprano in the European opera scene of the 18th century, she was sought after and praised by such renowned musicians as Salieri and Schubert.
-The album includes the sixth of her beautiful sonatas for violin and piano: tracks 6 and 7.
+Tracks 6 and 7 of this album include the sixth of Lebrun’s beautiful sonatas for violin and piano.

 Aleksandra Maslovaric begins and concludes the album with her own compositions for solo violin: Reka and Novela, tracks 1 and 11, which were her first works to be commercially released.